ParkerRobb/Zettelkasten-export-resources/20230503161239 Pandoc PDF commands.md

 ### Disable hyphenation

 > [!Note]
 > Use with intention.
-TeX is known for its good hyphenation algorithm.
+TeX is known for its unsurpassed hyphenation algorithm.

 ```terminal
 -H /Users/Parker/Zettelkasten/4\ Export\ Resources/LaTeX\ commands/disable-hyphenation.tex